 G1 Z10.000 F1080

-Once you’ve got the G-Code all set up, you can save it and start printing it.
+Once you've got the G-Code all set up, you can save it and start printing it.
 When the printer stops for a filament change, you can just load the new filament and then resume the print.
-The print shown in the picture at the top of the page was printed with white PLA, and blue and black PETG.
+The print shown in the picture at the top of this page was printed with white PLA, and blue and black PETG.
 The temperature change worked flawlessly and it just continued printing like normal.
-If you’ve got any questions or run into any problems, leave a comment and I’ll do my best to help you out!
+If you've got any questions or run into any problems, leave a comment and I'll do my best to help you out!